What impact investing options are currently available to retail investors?

 Methodology and Definitions

-Since impact investing is a relatively new concept for most, the definition of what is and is not an impact investment can vary.
-We have compiled a list of companies that we feel have been generally accepted as offering impact investment products.
-While some may disagree, we believe that these companies best represent the current landscape of established retail offerings.
-These impact investments and platforms are generally accessible to investors of any net worth.
-As a result, products and opportunities that may only be available to foundations, trusts and high-net-worth investors did not make our list.
+Since impact investing is a relatively new concept for most, the standards for what is and is not an impact investment can vary.
+We have compiled a list of companies that we feel have been generally accepted as offering impact investment products that are accessible to investors of all sizes.
+We believe that these companies fairly represent the current landscape of established retail offerings accessible to investors of any net worth.
+As a result, products and opportunities that may only be available to foundations, trusts, and high-net-worth investors did not make our list.

-We recognize that some equity-focused platforms focus on divestment, wherein companies that do not align with a specific impact approach are excluded from potential investment.
+We recognize that some equity-focused platforms focus on divestment, wherein companies that do not align with a specific impact approach are excluded from their portfolio of investments.
 Classic examples include companies that produce weapons, tobacco, and other so-called “sin” stocks.
-While we acknowledge this kind of impact investing, we are excited to see many platforms taking a more positive approach by allocating capital to companies driving a beneficial social impact.
+While we acknowledge this kind of socially-conscious investing, we are excited to see many platforms taking a more active approach by allocating capital directly to companies driving a beneficial social impact.
 After all, we believe impact investing can be so much more than a decision not to invest in a certain class of companies.

-For simplicity, we’ve also tried to separate the impact investing options into various categories like; robo-advisors, fixed income investments, exchange-traded funds (ETFs) and other offerings.
+For simplicity, we’ve also tried to separate impact investing options into various categories: robo-advisors, fixed income investments, exchange-traded funds (ETFs) and other offerings.
 Some of these offerings have their own platforms where you can invest directly, like CNote, whilst others are available through brokers, or via direct offerings like Calvert.

 Impact Investing Options